DoableDanny/Testing-React/README.md

 Project from following https://www.youtube.com/watch?v=7dTTFW7yACQ&list=PL4cUxeGkcC9gm4_-5UsNmLqMosM-dzuvQ and https://www.youtube.com/watch?v=bvdHVxqjv80

-NOTE: don't bother trying to run this repo -- there are package conflicts.
-Just read through the README and look through the examples: there are some unit tests but mostly integraion tests.
+How to use this repo: read through the README and look through the examples.
+There are some unit tests but mostly integraion tests.
 We test React components, custom hooks, components using global state (Redux or Zustand), and we mock api calls using Jest for Axios, as well as MSW for mocking api routes independent of if using fetch() or axios().
+We also look at end-to-end testing with Cypress.

 ## Why testing?